shizhec/deepRL_atari/README.md

 # deep_rl_ale
 This repo contains an implementation of [this paper](http://home.uchicago.edu/~arij/journalclub/papers/2015_Mnih_et_al.pdf) in TensorFlow.
+It also contains the option to use the [double dqn](http://arxiv.org/pdf/1509.06461v3.pdf) loss function

 [Watch it play Breakout here](https://youtu.be/FoLLyF0vyv0)

 The code runs and learns, but I'm still testing and changing it.
 It does very well on Pong and Breakout.
-The code is still a little messy in some places, but will be cleaned up in the future.
+The code is still a little messy in some places, but will be cleaned up in the future, but there will probably not be any significant updates or changes until mid-May.

 ## Dependencies/Requirements